mo4islona/node-blockly/README.md

 var Blockly = require('node-blockly');
 ```

-or you may use only standalone generators to decrease memory usage
+or you may use standalone generators to decrease memory usage
 ```js
 var Blockly = require('node-blockly/lua');
 ```